-Having accurate currency charts for the cross currency pairs that do not involve the U.S. Dollar can also really enhance your forex trading success because trends frequently occur in the major and minor crosses that provide highly-profitable trading opportunities for the trader willing to focus on cross-currency charts.
+Having accurate currency charts for the cross-currency pairs that do not involve the U.S. Dollar might help your chance of forex trading success.
+Trends frequently occur in the major and minor crosses providing insights into trading opportunities for a trader willing to focus on cross-currency charts.
 A cross-currency chart is not a guarantee of profitability; however, it is a handy tool to enhance understanding of the forex trading climate.